cawka/cs118-spring2016/project-2.md

 ## Congestion Control

-Your server has to adjust the window size depending on the link status.  **Note that for the full credit you need implement only TCP Tahoe congestion window adjustment logic**:
+Your server has to adjust the congestion window size depending on the link status.  **Note that for the full credit you need implement only TCP Tahoe congestion window adjustment logic**:

-- *Slow start*: the window size will be doubled until it meets the slow start threshold value (`ssthresh`).
+- *Slow start*: the congestion window size will be doubled until it meets the slow start threshold value (`ssthresh`).
-- *Congestion Avoidance*: the window size added by one if the window size is larger than `ssthresh`.
+- *Congestion Avoidance*: the congestion window size added by one if the congestion window size is larger than `ssthresh`.
 - If a packet is lost as detected by the retransmission timeout

   * The server sets `ssthresh` to 1/2 of current congestion window and